krperry/PyBasic/README.md

 ### Statement structure

 As per usual in old school BASIC, all program statements must be prefixed with a line number which indicates the order in which the statements may be executed.
-There is no renumber command to allow all line numbers to be modified.
 A statement may be modified or replaced by re-entering a statement with the same line number:

 ```